 Preparing for your appointment

-If you have signs and symptoms of hemorrhoids, make an appointment with your regular doctor.
-If needed, your doctor might refer you to one or more specialists — including a doctor with expertise in the digestive system (gastroenterologist) or a colon and rectal surgeon — for evaluation and treatment.
+If you have symptoms of hemorrhoids, make an appointment with your primary care provider.
+If needed, your provider might refer you to one or more specialists for evaluation and treatment.
+These may include a doctor with expertise in the digestive system, called a gastroenterologist, or a colon and rectal surgeon.

 Here are some suggestions to help you get ready for your appointment.